-At the same time, you feel most comfortable being the contributor of rational thinking when analyzing a problem.
-You may find yourself in the role of the defender of structure and stability, and the keeper of the status quo.
-You are careful to avoid what you consider as unnecessary risks.
+You contribute your rational thinking when analyzing a problem.
+You may find yourself in the role of the defender of structures and stability, and the keeper of the status quo.

-We cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on your thinking about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.